MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/service-solution-service-updates.md

 ﻿---
-title: Service updates for Dynamics 365
+title: Overview of service updates for Dynamics 365
 description: Understand how major and minor releases and updates work for Dynamics 365.
 Learn the importance of best practice for readiness for new versions and updates
 author: taksatoms
 ms.author: tsato